 Both the fee-based and development-based LVC mechanisms were intended to work together to bring revenue in for development projects, but ADPs require more coordination and are harder to implement.
-ADPs were originally proposed by the HMDA to channel funds incrementally over a 20-year period to development projects (Sista 2017).
-In these schemes, the HMDA would pool together, develop, and then redistribute smaller but more valuable parcels of land to the original landowners while keeping a share of the land under HMDA authority.
-Within the ORRGC, ADPs were estimated to be able to generate a revenue of INR 1,145.50 billion, about 100 times the total revenue of the HMDA between 2017 and 2018 (MAUD 2018).
-According to a retired executive of the HMDA, an ADP was tested but never implemented, primarily due to lack of political will and insufficient resources (Vishwanth Sista, interview).
+ADP was originally proposed by the HMDA to channel funds incrementally over a 20-year period to development projects (Sista 2017).
+In these schemes, the HMDA would pool together, develop and then redistribute parcels of land to the original land owners while keeping a share of the land under HMDA authority.
+Within the ORRGC, Area Development Plans were estimated to generate a revenue of INR 1,145.50 billion-about 100 times the total revenue of the HMDA between 2017 to 2018 (MAUD 2018).
+According to a retired executive of the HMDA, ADP was tested but never implemented, primarily due to lack of political will and insufficient resources (Sista, interview, 2019).